Islanders take down Lightning

 The New York Islanders hit them right in the bull‘s-eye on Saturday night.

-Anders Lee scored twice and John Tavares picked up two assists and added an empty-net goal as the Islanders knocked off the top team in the league with a 5-3 victory at Amalie Arena.
+John Tavares scored his 14th goal of the season and finished with three points, Anders Lee scored twice and the Islanders knocked off the top team in the league, picking up a 5-3 victory at Amalie Arena.

 Josh Bailey had three assists and Brock Nelson and Andrew Ladd also scored for New York.